gatsbyjs/gatsby/docs/docs/recipes.md

 ## Transforming data

 Transforming data in Gatsby is plugin-driven.
-Transformer plugins take data fetched using source plugins, and process it into something more usable (e.g. JSON into JavaScript objects, markdown to HTML, and more). `gatsby-transformer-plugin` can transform your markdown files to HTML.
+Transformer plugins take data fetched using source plugins, and process it into something more usable (e.g. JSON into JavaScript objects, and more). `gatsby-transformer-plugin` can transform Markdown files to HTML.

 ### Prerequisites